ankowals/saf/README.md

 	----------------------------------

-	(to do) a way to intergate any 3rd party app by execution of any command on local host and remote over ssh (to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity) (to do) a way to generate test documentation automatically => add new login categories, use scenrio outline with path to feature and log file after test execution
+	(to do) a way to execute any command on remote host over ssh (to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity) (to do) a way to generate test documentation automatically => add new login categories, use scenrio outline with path to feature and log file after test execution
 	(to do) a way to pause test execution and allow for manual intervention => via autoIt script executed from a step def?
-	(to do) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) => via allure integration
-	(to do) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) => via allure integration
 	(to do) add more tests examples

 	----------------------------------